-Our church exists "to spread a passion for the supremacy of God in all things for the joy of all peoples through Jesus Christ."
-That is our mission.
-"All things” means business, industry, education, media, sports, arts, leisure, government, and all the details of our lives.
-Ideally this means God should be recognized and trusted as supreme by every person he has made.
-But the Bible teaches plainly that there will never be a time before Jesus comes back when all people will honor him as supreme (2 Thessalonians 1:6-10).
+“All things” means business, industry, education, media, sports, arts, leisure, government, and all the details of our lives.
+Ideally, this means God should be recognized and trusted as supreme by every person he has made.
+But the Bible teaches plainly that there will never be a time before Jesus comes back when all people will honor him as supreme (2 Thessalonians 1:5–10).

-1) by maintaining a conviction at all times that God is ever-present and gives all things their most important meaning.
+(1) by maintaining a conviction at all times that God is ever-present and gives all things their most important meaning.
 He is the Creator, Sustainer, and Governor of all things.
 We must keep in our minds the truth that all things exist to reveal something of God’s infinite perfections.
-The full meaning of everything, from shoestrings to space shuttles, is the way they relate to God.
+The full meaning of all things, from shoestrings to space shuttles, is the way they relate to God.

-2) by trusting God in every circumstance to use his creative, sustaining, governing wisdom and power to work all things together for the good of all who love him.
+(2) by trusting God in every circumstance to use his creative, sustaining, governing wisdom and power to work all things together for the good of all who love him (Romans 8:28).
 This is faith in the future grace of all that God promises to be for us in Jesus.

-3) by making life choices that reveal the supreme worth of God above what the world values supremely.
-“The steadfast love of the Lord is better than life” (Psalm 63:3).
-So we will choose to die rather than lose sweet fellowship with God.
+(3) by making life choices that reveal the supreme worth of God above what the world values supremely.
+“Your steadfast love is better than life” (Psalm 63:3).
+So, we will choose to die rather than lose sweet fellowship with God.
 This will show his supremacy over all that life offers.

-5) by making clear that God himself is the foundation for our commitment to a pluralistic democratic order — not because pluralism is his ultimate ideal, but because in a fallen world, legal coercion will not produce the kingdom of God.
+(5) by making clear that God himself is the foundation for our commitment to a pluralistic democratic order — not because pluralism is his ultimate ideal, but because in a fallen world, legal coercion will not produce the kingdom of God.
 Christians agree to make room for non-Christian faiths (including naturalistic, materialistic faiths), not because commitment to God’s supremacy is unimportant, but because it must be voluntary, or it is worthless.
 We have a God-centered ground for making room for atheism.
-“If my kingship were of this world, my servants would fight” (John 18:36).
+“If my kingdom were of this world, my servants would have been fighting” (John 18:36).
 The fact that God establishes his kingdom through the supernatural miracle of faith, not firearms, means that Christians in this age will not endorse coercive governments — Christian or secular.